bgoonz/gists-revamp/by-extension/markdown/Quick-Web-.md

 <em>With Twitter Cards, you can attach rich photos, videos and media experiences to Tweets, helping to drive traffic to…</em>developer.twitter.com</a><a href="https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developers.facebook.com/docs/sharing/webmasters#markup" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developers.facebook.com/docs/sharing/webmasters#markup"><strong>Webmasters - Sharing - Documentation - Facebook for Developers</strong><br />
-<em>Most content is shared to Facebook as a URL, so it’s important that you mark up your website with Open Graph tags to…</em>developers.facebook.com</a><a href="https://developers.facebook.com/docs/sharing/webmasters#markup" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Most content is shared to Facebook as a URL, so it's important that you mark up your website with Open Graph tags to…</em>developers.facebook.com</a><a href="https://developers.facebook.com/docs/sharing/webmasters#markup" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://humanstxt.org/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://humanstxt.org/"><strong>Humans TXT: We Are People, Not Machines.</strong><br />
-<em>It’s an initiative for knowing the people behind a website.
-It’s a TXT file that contains information about the…</em>humanstxt.org</a><a href="http://humanstxt.org/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>It's an initiative for knowing the people behind a website.
+It's a TXT file that contains information about the…</em>humanstxt.org</a><a href="http://humanstxt.org/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 ### Discover More: